loscrossos/crossos_pynst/README.md

 ```

-TOTEST: make default python crossos_pynst.py [pynstfile] [directory] with: install mode
-  -modes are optional. default install. check if senso can affect rebuild

-DONE: on repair
-  -delete ~ folders from site-packages in rebuild embedded mode
+on repair: Pynst will delete stale folders from the venvs site-packages in rebuild embedded mode.
+Stale packages are packages orphaned after a failes install or deinstall and often start with a tilde.

 TODO: add precheck
   -checks if files to be downloaded are existent AND have different sizes than existent files. issue warning